Automatically generating Fukaya categories and computing quantum cohomology: Proof of Main Results

 \begin{rem} The fact that smoothness of $\mc{A}$ implies that $\oc|_{\mc{A}}$ is injective was already observed in \cite{GPS1:2015}. \end{rem}

-For completeness, we also recall the version of the proof of Corollary \ref{thm:ociso} appearing in \cite{GPS1:2015} (which requires just the structures we have already developed): \begin{proof}[Proof of Corollary \ref{thm:ociso}] Under the hypotheses given, $\mc{A}$ split-generates $\mc{F}$ so $\r{HH}_*(\mc{A}, \mc{A}) \cong \r{HH}_*(\mc{F}, \mc{F})$ by Morita invariance of Hochschild homology.
-The proof of Theorems 1 and 2, which invoke the compatibility of $\oc$ with the Mukai pairing (Theorem \ref{thm:ocpairing}), imply that the map $\oc: \r{HH}_{*-n}(\mc{F}) \ra \r{QH}^*(X)$ is injective and hits the unit.
+For completeness, we also recall the version of the proof of Corollary \ref{thm:ociso} appearing in \cite{GPS1:2015} (which requires just the structures we have already developed): \begin{proof}[Proof of Corollary \ref{thm:ociso}] Under the hypotheses given, $\mc{A}$ split-generates $\mc{F}$ so $\r{HH}_*(\mc{A}) \cong \r{HH}_*(\mc{F})$ by Morita invariance of Hochschild homology.
+The proof of Theorems 1 and 2, which invoke the compatibility of $\oc$ with the Shklyarov pairing (Theorem \ref{thm:ocpairing}), imply that the map $\oc: \r{HH}_{*-n}(\mc{F}) \ra \r{QH}^*(X)$ is injective and hits the unit.
 By the compatibility of $\oc$ with module structures (see Proposition \ref{ocmodule}), it follows that $\oc$ is surjective too.
 Hence, $\oc$ is an isomorphism.
 Since $\co$ is linear dual to $\oc$ by Corollary \ref{occorelated}, $\co$ is an isomorphism too. \end{proof}

 \begin{rem} Let $X$ be a general symplectic manifold.
 The methods of \cites{Fukaya:2009ve, Fukaya:2009qf, afooo} determine from $X$ a {\em curved $\ainf$ category} over $\Lambda$, which contains genuine $\ainf$ subcategories of weakly unobstructed objects (or objects with weak bounding co-chains) $\mc{F}_{\lambda}$ for every $\lambda \in \Lambda^{> 0}$.
 Unlike the monotone case, the values of $\lambda$ for which $\mc{F}_{\lambda}$ is non-trivial are not necessarily eigenvalues of $c_1(X) \star -$ (rather, the precise relationship is unknown, c.f., \cite{Seidel:2014ac}*{Remark 5.4}).
-The analogous results to Theorems \ref{thm:mainCY} and \ref{thm:mainFano} say that for any homologically smooth $\mc{A} \subset \mc{F}_{\lambda}$, $\r{HH}_{*-n}(\mc{A})$ injects onto an idempotent summand $q(\r{QH}^*(X))$, $q \in \r{QH}^*(X)$, and moreover generates $\mc{F}_{\lambda, q}$, the projection of the Fukaya category onto this summand.
+The analogous results to Theorems \ref{thm:mainCY} and \ref{thm:mainFano} is: if $\mc{A} \subset \mc{F}_{\lambda}$ is homologically smooth, then $\r{HH}_{*-n}(\mc{A})$ injects onto an idempotent summand $q(\r{QH}^*(X))$, $q \in \r{QH}^*(X)$, and moreover generates $\mc{F}_{\lambda, q}$, the projection of the Fukaya category onto this summand.